chibiboba/JS-120/JS 129/JS 129 study guide.md

 - Several times we've said that JavaScript objects all have a prototype object and that the prototype chain ends with `Object.prototype`
   -  In reality, there is a way to create objects that don't have a prototype and, hence, do not have a prototype chain that ends with `Object.prototype`.
 - Do this by setting the prototype to `null`.
-  -  It lets you create a "clean" or "bare" object for use as a general key/value data structure.
+  -  It lets you create a "clean" or "**bare**" object for use as a general key/value data structure.
   -  The bare object doesn't carry around a bunch of excess baggage in the form of unneeded properties and prototypes:

 ```js